-Lincoln County Public Housing Agency is a Public Housing Agency in Bowling Green, Missouri that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of February 17th, 2020, Lincoln County Public Housing Agency has 1 waiting lists that are open now or opening soon.
+Lincoln County Public Housing Agency is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Lincoln County Public Housing Agency serves Lewis County, Lincoln County, Macon County, Marion County, Monroe County, Montgomery County, Pike County, Ralls County, Randolph County, Shelby County, Warren County, Farber and Vandalia but does not serve Hannibal.

 The Lincoln County Public Housing Agency Section 8 Housing Choice Voucher program is managed by the North East Community Action Corporation.

 As of 06/30/2022, it is not known if Lincoln County Public Housing Agency is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Lincoln County Public Housing Agency manages 1,542 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of September 30th, 2021: